h8d13/DOCKER-KASM-Review/README.md

 glmark2
 ```

 If you're getting consistent high FPS, your set up might be good!
+I got 500 fps on an old Nvidia card, not sure how relevant.

 ----
 Working with PyQt